DoSOCSv2/DoSOCSv2/README.md

 License and Copyright
 ---------------------

-dosocs2 is copyright © 2014-2015 University of Nebraska at Omaha and other contributors.
+Copyright © 2015 University of Nebraska at Omaha Copyright © 2015 Thomas T. Gurney

+dosocs2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+See the file LICENSE for more details.

-The dosocs2 code is licensed under the terms of the Apache License 2.0 (see LICENSE).
-All associated documentation is licensed under the terms of the Creative Commons Attribution Share-Alike 3.0 license (see CC-BY-SA-3.0).
+All associated documentation is licensed under the terms of the Creative Commons Attribution Share-Alike 3.0 license.
+See the file CC-BY-SA-3.0 for more details.

 Dependencies